CONGESTIVE HEART FAILURE

 CoQ10 is safe and is regarded as the most vital supplement that everyone should take to support cardiovascular energy management.

-Due to the fact that we gradually lose CoQ10 with age and because most of us do not get enough of CoQ10 from food some experts recommend that even relatively healthy individuals under 60 should take 30mg of oil-based Ubiquinone form of CoQ10 every day.
+DOSAGE: Due to the fact that we gradually lose this very important antioxidant with age and because most of us do not get enough of CoQ10 from food some experts recommend that even relatively healthy individuals under 60 should take 30mg of oil-based Ubiquinone form of CoQ10 every day.

 However, Supplementation of CoQ10 for those who are over 60 or those who are on statins should be increased to 100 – 200 mg a day as this very popular drug (statins) greatly increase the risk of CoQ10 deficiency.
 Some specialists maintain that the use of statins can reduce the production of CoQ10 in our body by 50% within only two weeks!

 – It also looks like adding aged (black) garlic to CoQ10 may lead to even better results as according to one experiment participants who took a combination of 120 mg of CoQ10 and 1,200 mg of aged garlic extract every day for one year had four times lower atherosclerosis progression!
 At the same time the markers of atherosclerosis-promoting inflammation were significantly reduced.

 – Apart from CoQ10 and black (aged) garlic there are other excellent herbal formulas such as Hawthorn or Ginkgo biloba which used together with CoQ10 and improved diet and lifestyle will lead to full recovery.